Banyc/UnforgettableNotes/README.md

 # UnforgettableMemo

-📒 A memo APP that shows memos based on memory decay theory. 🧠 Least time for more remembering tasks! ⚡
+📒 A sticky note APP that shows sticky notes based on memory decay theory. 🧠 Least time for more remembering tasks! ⚡

 ![](img/screenshot.mainWindow.png)

 ## Features

--   It only shows **the least remembered memo**.
+-   It only shows **the least remembered sticky note**.
--   **The window pops up** when there is a memo somewhat **forgotten**.
+-   **The window pops up** when there is a sticky note somewhat **forgotten**.
--   The memo saves when the text is changed.
+-   The sticky note saves when the text is changed.
--   The window could not be deactivated but could be covered by other windows if every memo has not been forgotten.
+-   The window could not be deactivated but could be covered by other windows if every sticky note has not been forgotten.
 -   When the review button (✔️) is clicked, the memory status updates.
--   Every 30 min the displaying memo is swapped to the least remembered one.
+-   Every 30 min the displaying sticky note is swapped to the least remembered one.

 ## How to Use

--   Write a memo in the middle textbox.
+-   Write a sticky note in the middle textbox.
--   Click the top-left "+" button to add a new memo
+-   Click the top-left "+" button to add a new sticky note
--   Memos are saved in realtime.
+-   Sticky notes are saved in realtime.
--   Click the bottom-left "✔️" button to review the displaying memo and swap to the other least remembered memo.
+-   Click the bottom-left "✔️" button to review the displaying sticky note and swap to the other least remembered sticky note.
--   Click the bottom-left "🗑" button to remove the displaying memo.
+-   Click the bottom-left "🗑" button to remove the displaying sticky note.
--   Click the top-right "🔄" button to swap to the other least remembered memo.
+-   Click the top-right "🔄" button to swap to the other least remembered sticky note.
 -   Click the top-right "X" button to permanently close the application.

 ## Install Desktop Client